 We know getting involved helps build lifelong memories and connections while also developing essential skills in students like you.
-Getting involved at NAU has never been easier, with nearly 400 student organizations seeking to meet you.
+Getting involved at NAU has never been easier, with more than 400 student organizations seeking to meet you.
 Whoever you are, we have a place for you.
-Find people who share your cause, identity, religion, and so much more!
+Find people who share your cause, identity, passion, and so much more!

 Involvement perks Accordion Closed

 We know getting involved has many benefits, including:

 - become a part of your Lumberjack community

 - hone skills valued by future employers

 - build upon what you learn in the classroom

 With more than 400 student organizations, you are bound to find a connection.
 We have a variety of clubs representing diverse groups and interests across campus.
 To get involved you can search through all of our stundet organizations at True Blue Connects – the platform all of our clubs use for their club coordination.
 Can’t find the club for you?
 Start your own.

 - Academic student organizations comprise the largest number of clubs and organizations on campus.
 These include any organization that is affiliated with an academic program or college.

 - Advocacy student organizations are those that advocate for a particular cause or population of students.